JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/076_Binary_Tree_General_112._Path_Sum.md

 ### **Solution 3: Breadth-First Search (BFS) Using a Queue**

 In BFS, we use a queue to traverse the tree level by level.
 Similar to DFS, we maintain the current node and the remaining sum at each step.
 For each iteration, we check if reached a leaf node with sum 0, if so we return true.
-Otherwize, we enqueque the not-null right subtree and not-null left subtree with updated sums.
+Otherwize, we enqueque the not-null right subtree and not-null left subtree with updated remaining sums.
 And we break the loop when the queue becomes empty.

 **Code Implementation:**